 Broom was soon pursued by an even greater jazz legend, Sonny Rollins, whose guitarist at the time, Aurell Ray, saw Broom play in Irvine’s musical, Young, Gifted and Broke, in Brooklyn, and arranged to have him meet Rollins.
 After playing with the tenor colossus at a rehearsal, Broom was asked to go on the road with him.
 Still in high school, Broom (and his parents) declined.

-But in 1977, Rollins invited Broom to perform with him at a Carnegie Hall concert, initiating along musical relationship between them.
+But later that year (in 1977), Rollins invited Broom to perform with him at a Carnegie Hall concert, initiating a long musical relationship between them.
 Four years later, Broom began a six-year stint as a member of Rollins’s band, to which he would return in later years, appearing on Rollins albums including No Problem; Reel Life; Sonny, Please, and three volumes of the live Road Shows series.
 “Bobby is one of my favorite musicians,” says Rollins.
 “He explains why I like the guitar.
 He’s got a strong musical sixth sense.
 That makes a lot of explanations and directions unnecessary.”

 Beginning with Stand!
 (2001), he brought a serious improvisational jazz sensibility to pop classics such as Sly and the Family Stone’s “Stand!,” the Mamas and the Papas’ “Monday, Monday,” and Jimmy Webb’s “Wichita Lineman.”
 “I wanted to connect with a more mainstream, non-musician audience, without dumbing down my presentation,” he says.
 Modern Man, a blowing session with Dr. Lonnie Smith and Ronnie Cuber released at around the same time, included inspired interpretations of Derek and the Dominos’ “Layla” and Stevie Wonder’s “Superstition.”